 Okay, now let’s run through the features of Oracal 651 in the same format.
 After that, I’ll go into the best place to purchase it.

-Oracal 651 is the other very popular vinyl to use in your Cricut or Silhouette machine.
+Oracal 651 adhesive vinyl is the other very popular vinyl to use in your Cricut and Silhouette machines.

 Known as outdoor vinyl, 651 is more durable than 631, and is often used to make outdoor signs.

-I’ll go through all the properties of Oracal 651 here, and then compare it with 631.
+I’ll go through all the properties of Oracal 651 here.

-Oracal 651 uses a clear, solvent-based, permanent adhesive.
+Oracal 651 vinyl uses a clear, solvent-based, permanent adhesive.

-This doesn’t mean it is actually permanent, but to remove it you’ll have to either scrape it off or use an adhesive remover like Goo Gone.
+This doesn’t mean it is actually a permanent vinyl, but to remove it you’ll have to either scrape it off or use an adhesive remover like Goo Gone.